 - 1. Trustees are confident that catering facilities are in good order, and these are continually monitored by the trained kitchen staff.
 Additional training has been undertaken during the year to enable more people to help in the work.
 Continual monitoring of fire and other safety hazards is undertaken by competent office bearers, with an annual audit.
-Routine cleaning functions are currently undertaken by a part-time Church Cleaner, but more indepth cleaning is done on a regular basis by an ad-hoc team of volunteers which comes from the membership.
+Routine cleaning functions are currently undertaken by a part-time Church Cleaner, but more in-depth cleaning is done on a regular basis by an ad-hoc team of volunteers which comes from the membership.
 Annual servicing is provided for the heating system, fire safety facilities, kitchen equipment and lifts.
 Call-out arrangements are in place for emergencies, using local contractors where possible.
 An annual inspection of the fabric of church and manse is used to detect issues requiring attention, but it is inevitable that in older buildings there will be repairs required in addition to normal wear and tear. - 2.
 Progress on Safeguarding has strong momentum to improve under the competent leadership of the Safeguarding Officer (see "Achievements and Performance: Safeguarding").

 - 3. Guided by the Church of Scotland Law Department, an updated policy of Data Protection was produced and implemented in May 2018 to comply with the new GDPR requirements.
-The congregation was informed of the new arrangements at a worship service and by an article in the Congregational Record.
-They were exhorted to be careful in the use of data and referred to the excellent material that the Church of Scotland has produced.
-The policy is also available on the church's website.
-It will be reviewed at least once a year or as necessary. - 4.
+It is reviewed at least once a year or as necessary. - 4.
 In a largely voluntary organisation it is difficult to safeguard against the loss of personnel for key roles (e.g. Treasurer, Fabric Convenor).
 Transition planning therefore continues to be a matter that exercises the Trustees.
 This continues to be one of the agenda items for strategic thinking. - 5.
-The Student Outreach Worker is wholly paid from restricted funds for a limited contract period, and contractual commitments have been addressed in surplus transfers to this fund (See Financial Review).
+The Student Outreach Worker is wholly paid from restricted funds for a limited contract period (3 years from February 2020); there is sufficient surplus in this fund to support any necessary costs for 2020 and beyond.
+In view of the strong congregational support for this role, it is anticipated that restricted income will match necessary expenditure throughout the course of the 3 year contract.
+(See Financial Review).